 Research also shows that clean and healthy indoor air quality can increase worker productivity over time.

 Office Air Quality

-The concentration of indoor air pollutants can be far higher than the contamination in outside air.
+The concentration of indoor air pollutants can be far higher than the contamination in the outside air.

-Businesses need healthy environs for people to work safely and comfortably.
+Businesses need healthy environments for people to work safely and comfortably.